L-Naej/ITD/README.md

 It's a 2D tower defense developped with OpenGL 2 (and SDL for window and events management).
 The Game Engine is modular and easily extendable but the graphic engine should be reviewed.

-(screenshots note : The "one color" zones are the zones where the player can put a tower.)
+(screenshots note : The "one color" zones are the zones where the player can put a tower.
+The lines show the path followed by the monsters)